 Every year, Anne Burgevin of State College, Pennsylvania collects the poems she writes for NaHaiWriMo into a handmade book.
-Here are photos of her books featuring poems written in response to the February writing prompts provided each year from 2012 through 2021, with Anne’s comments about each photo.
+Here are photos of her books featuring poems written in response to the February writing prompts provided each year from 2012 through 2024, with Anne’s comments about each photo.
+She also maintains a private email list she uses to share her NaHaiWriMo poems every February, and in more recent years has generously sent any reader who asks a handmade rendition of their favourite poem, as shown in the photos at the end.
 See also Anne Burgevin’s Meet the Prompter interview.

 “Each February for the past three years I have participated in NaHaiWriMo.
 It has become an exciting focal point of my winter.
 At the end of each February I make a small Japanese stab-binding book and hand-write my 28 or 29 haiku into them.”